oracle-livelabs/pts/plsql-rag-23ai/introduction/introduction.md

 Oracle AI Vector Search is a feature of Oracle Database 23ai.
 It allows the  searching of AI vectors in the database.
 Oracle AI Vector Search supports fast search with a number of indexing strategies and can handle very large amounts of vector data.

 AI Vector Search makes it possible for LLMs to query private business data using a natural language interface and helps LLMs provide more accurate and relevant results.
-In addition, AI Vector Search allows developers to easily add semantic search capabilities to both new applications and existing applications
+In addition, AI Vector Search allows developers to easily add semantic search capabilities to both new applications and existing applications.

 ### Objectives

 The labs in this workshop focus on the following:
 * Get familiar with the new Vector Datatype & PLSQL packages for manipulating vector data and operations
-* Using the PLSQL for developing applications with Large Language Models (LLMs)
+* Using  PLSQL for developing applications with Large Language Models (LLMs)
 * Using Oracle AI Vector Search to store and search vectors in Oracle Database 23ai
-* Access to popular LLMs and genrate output
+* Access to popular LLMs to generate response
-* Run a complete sample appliciation to implement all learnings
+* Run a complete sample application to implement all learnings

 ### Prerequisites